iwatake2222/AR_Smart_Glasses_EdgeTPU/README.md

 	- main application
 	- generates five threads
 		- CAPTURE: to capture camera image using OpenCV (use GStreamer to decrease latency)
-			- send captured image to DETECTION AND DISPLAY thread
+			- send captured image to DETECTION and DISPLAY thread
 		- DETECTION: to detect objects using Edge TPU engine
 			- send detection results to DISPLAY
 		- DISPLAY: to display image to OLED using OLED_SEPS525_SPI_BGR565 module